ivesdebruycker/maxcube/README.md

 # MaxCube2 [![NPM Version](https://img.shields.io/npm/v/maxcube2.svg)](https://www.npmjs.com/package/maxcube2)

 eQ-3 Max!
-Cube interface library for Node.js v2
+Cube interface library for homebridge-platform-maxcube

-This is a continuation of the work first started by https://github.com/ivesdebruycker/maxcube
+This is a fork of the work first started by https://github.com/ivesdebruycker/maxcube

+## Introduction
+### History
+Why this library is called maxcube_2_?
+Because the maxcube project seemed to be dead without response to issues or PRs for over half a year and I needed it fixed for my homebridge plugin.
+So I finally decided to continue its legacy as "maxcube2" but then it suddenly got revived.
+Now I won't change the name of this library anymore and keep this fork for the homebridge-platform-maxcube project - still as a proper merge-able fork of maxcube however.

+### Changes from maxcube
+- More events (error, device_list etc.)
+- Getting device configurations (min/max/eco/comfort temperatures etc.)

-It includes support for window sensors, wall thermostats and schedules in addition to the basic features of the previous version of this library.
-The API didn't change so it's a drop-in replacement.
+The old API didn't change currently so it's a drop-in replacement.

 ## Example
 ```